 All help with dishes.

-Prayer / Personal Time / Study / Novitiate classes (days & times vary)
+Afternoon: Time for Prayer / Personal Needs / Study / Novitiate classes/ Some work.

 4:15 (Thurs.)
-Exposition of the Blessed Sacrament, Evening Prayer, followed by a Holy Hour for vocations/ Adoration
+Exposition of the Blessed Sacrament, Evening Prayer, followed by a Holy Hour for vocations.

 5:30 Office of Readings

 6:00 Collation (light supper) in silence.
-Audio conferences on Scripture, liturgy, theology, spirituality, etc. Followed by the Angelus.
+We listen to audio or DVD conferences on Scripture, liturgy, theology, spirituality, etc. Followed by the Angelus.
 All help with dishes.

-Exposition of the Blessed Sacrament / Night Prayer with Examine / Solemn closing of the Blessed Sacrament.
+Exposition of the Blessed Sacrament / Night Prayer with Examine of conscience / Solemn closing of the Blessed Sacrament.

-The day comes to a close with our Hymn to Mary.
+The day comes to a close with our traditional Hymn to Mary.

 Maintenance for a spacious, long-established, beautiful building like ours can be never-ending, so we become handy at doing many things.
 We help in the kitchen and refectory (our dining room), laundry and, of course, there is always housecleaning.
-Poor Clares are of the working class, so all the sisters’ skills are used to maintain the monastery in the Altar Bread Dept., Liturgical Vestment Dept., Sewing Room, and our Little Shoppe.
+Poor Clares are of the working class, so all the sisters’ skills are used to maintain the monastery in the Altar Bread Dept., Liturgical Vestment Dept., Sewing Room, where we make our habits, and our Little Lobby Gift Shoppe.

 A receptionist has to be available for our busy phone lines, and she also turns out many computerized calligraphy cards each day.
 People call to ask for our prayers or to request prayer remembrance cards sent out to family and friends for various occasions.
 Sister Secretary answers steady correspondence from all over the country.
 Sister Archivist preserves our long and graced history.
-Sister Librarian keeps our library filled with good books.
+Sister Librarian keeps our library in order.